 Someone very wise once said that a party without cake is just a meeting.
 Well, Julia Childs, I couldn't agree more!
 And chocolate cake is never a bad thing, especially when it's pretty and festive and makes you ohso happy it's the holidays so you can top your cake with things like peppermint sticks and rosemary wreaths.
 I can't have a party and not have a cake.
 My go-to the past several parties I've had has been this Salted Caramel Chocolate Cinnamon Cake because it's absolutely . . .

-This cake is hands down one of my favorite desserts.
+This raspberry sour cream cake is hands down one of my favorite desserts.
 My mom made this growing up and I've continued to make it as an adult.
 I've served this time and time again and have yet to meet someone who didn't ADORE this cake.
 It is the perfect balance of tart and sweet.
 The cake is dense, served cold, and moist!
 It's one of those desserts that you just want to keep eating and eating and eating.
-You make the cake in a jelly roll pan - the large 11x16 baking sheets with a lip that you can . . .
+You make the cake in a jelly roll pan - the large 11x16 baking sheets with . . .

 Grandma recipes are the best.
 You know they're foolproof because they've been baking them for decades, they usually have simple ingredients and directions, and nostalgia certainly makes everything taste better.
 My Grandma made this cake all of the time growing up, and my Dad has grown to request either this or my other Grandma's cheesecake for his birthday.
 Sounds like he has a thing for nostalgia too, eh?
 This perfectly fluffy cake and the rich, nutty icing is seriously easy and . . .